gdt050579/AppCUI-rs/docs/chapter-4/menu/items.md

 | `type`     | Yes (opt) | Yes (opt) | Yes (opt)    | Yes (opt) | Yes (opt) |
 | `class`    | Yes (opt) | Yes (opt) | Yes (opt)    | Yes (opt) | Yes (opt) |

 The `type` attribute is not optional.
-If not present , the type of the menu item is determine as follows:
+If not present, the type of the menu item is determined as follows:
-- a menuitem with only one attribute of type caption that consists only in multiple characters `-` will be consider a `Separator`
+- a menu item with only one attribute of type `caption` that consists only of multiple `-` characters will be considered a `Separator`
-- a menuitem that has the attribute `checked` will be considered a `CheckBox`
+- a menu item that has the attribute `checked` will be considered a `CheckBox`
-- a menuitem that has the attribute `selected` will be considered a `SingleChoice`
+- a menu item that has the attribute `selected` will be considered a `SingleChoice`
-- a menuitem that has the attribute `items` wil be considered a `SubMenu`
+- a menu item that has the attribute `items` will be considered a `SubMenu`
-- otherwise, the menuitem will be considered of type `Command`
+- otherwise, the menu item will be considered of type `Command`

-Similarly, the attribute `class` can be used to simplify the command value.
-Typically, the `command` attribute must include a format that resambles the following form:
+Similarly, the `class` attribute can be used to simplify the command value.
+Typically, the `command` attribute must use a format that resembles the following:

 ```rs
 "command='<module-name>::Command::<Command-ID>'"